We are a Scottish Lavender Farm based in Kinross

 In 2015, we decided to diversify Tarhill Farm away from high-input agricultural crops and into more sustainable activities.

 We planted 8000 lavender plants along the banks of Loch Leven Nature Reserve and in the last few years have begun harvesting the blooms for oil.
-We began with just Grosso and Folgate varieties, but now have five and plan to have ten varieties in 2020.
+We began with just Grosso and Folgate varieties, but now have seven different varieties.

 The farm also hosts three honeybee hives and around 100,000 bumble bees with six different varieties.
 We harvest all our lavender by hand to prevent injury to the bees and butterflies and to minimise trauma to the growing plants.

 We believe, fundamentally, that business should sit comfortably between our managed and natural environment.